-How to use Instant Notes on iPhone and iPad
+Make a note of something with Instant Notes on your iPhone and iPad

 How to enable Instant Notes from the lock screen

-After you've given Control Center access to Notes, you'll have to allow Notes to be used from the lock screen.
+After you've given Control Center access to Notes, you'll have to allow Notes to be used from the Lock Screen.
+It's easy to do so!

 - Launch Settings from your Home screen.

-- Tap Access Notes from Lock Screen.
+- Tap Access Notes from Lock Screen (you need to scroll all the way to the bottom).

 Tap the option you want.
 Your options are as follows: